leftskidlow/JBDC/src/lesson6/narrative.md

 # Creating a table / Executing a statement

-Up to this point we have still been operating strictly in Java within our application.
+Up to this point we have still been operating strictly in the Java language within our application.
 Now that we have firmly established a connection with our database and successfully created a statement manager, it is time to begin blending SQL into our program.

 As a reminder, SQL is the language of relational databases.
 The term "relation" is just a fancy word for a table and how the data across multiple tables can be related to each other.
 All data in a relational database is stored inside these tables, broken down into columns and rows.